 2012 Wyoming Cowgirl Desert Intercollegiate at The Classic Club in Palm Desert, Calif.

-Josey Stender enters her ninth season at the helm for the University of Wyoming women's golf team in 2013-14.
+Josey Stender enters her 12th season at the helm for the University of Wyoming women’s golf team in 2016-17.
 Stender has served as head coach of the Cowgirls and assistant director of Wyoming golf since August of 2005.

 The UW program has grown in leaps and bounds on the golf course during Stender's tenure, while also continuing its tradition of achievements in the academic realm.
 Much of the success comes from Stender's coaching philosophy, which exemplifies her compassion for molding young adults.

 "I value the idea that members of our Wyoming golf team have a great college experience on and off the course," she said of her athletes.
 "I look for well-rounded student-athletes who are willing to work hard to accomplish their goals athletically, while also striving to excel in the classroom for their future."

 Stender's list of achievements while directing the Cowgirls include helping the program rewrite the Wyoming record book and garnering multiple team and individual honors.
-Under her tutelage, the Cowgirls have posted their top six lowest team event scores and team round scores, including setting the best marks in both categories at the 2008 CU/Heather Farr Memorial.
+Under her tutelage, the Cowgirls have posted their top-seven lowest team event scores and team round scores, including setting the best marks in both categories at the 2008 CU/Heather Farr Memorial.
 In the final round UW shot a 291 (+3), which gave them a score of 891 (+27) for the tournament.
 The Wyoming women also picked up their first team win in 10 years with a title at the Bronco Fall Invitational in 2008, while posting their first back-to-back, top-three team finishes during the 2011-12 season.